pavanpej/ML-Lab/README.md

 (Just paste the URL of the notebook from GitHub into URL input bar on their homepage)

 ---
-Data sets are included for programs that require them.
+Data sets are included for programs that require them in their respective folders.

 Some use the [Scikit-learn](http://scikit-learn.org/stable/) library.
+Other documentation is written as part of the notebook.